-Non E-Throttle Vehicles:
+E-Throttle Vehicles:

-The Throttle Position Sensor (TPS) is used by the ECU to calculate various engine management parameters used by functions such as idle speed control, acceleration enrichment and motor sport features.
-It is important that the ECU knows when the throttle is open and closed (or part way in between).
-The following procedure calibrates the ECU to match the TPS and is for engines using a cable driven throttle:
+The Throttle Position Sensors (TPS Main and Sub) and Accelerator Position Sensors (APS Man and Sub) are used by the ECU to control the throttle blade position and to calculate various engine management parameters used by functions such as idle speed control, acceleration enrichment and motor sport features.
+It is very important that these inputs are setup correctly and the E-Throttle operation is tuned properly before starting or driving the vehicle, failure to do so can result in damage to the Throttle body, engine, vehicle and even the operator and bystanders.
+The following procedure shows how to calibrate the APS and TPS sensors:

-- 1. Connect a laptop/notebook PC to the ECU and connect to the ECU using PCLink. - 2.
-Open Analog Inputs ->Throttle Position Sensor and ensure that the TPS (Main) Source is set to the correct input.
+- 1. Connect a laptop/notebook PC to the ECU and connect to the ECU using PCLink. - Open Electronic Throttle -> Accelerator Position Sensor and ensure that the APS (Main) Source and APS (Sub) Source settings are set to the correct inputs.
 Refer to the Pinouts section of this manual for details. - 3.
-Under the 'Options' menu, select 'TPS calibration'. - 4.
-Follow the on screen instructions. - 5.
-Select the 'General' tab in the runtime values section of PCLink (lower part of the screen). - 6.
-Ensure the Throttle Position value reads 0% when the throttle is closed and 100% when fully open. - 7.
+In the same window double-click on 'APS Calibration' and follow the instructions on the screen. - Open Electronic Throttle -> E-Throttle 1 -> Throttle Position Sensor and ensure that the TPS (Main) Source and TPS (Sub) Source settings are set to the correct inputs.
+Refer to the Pinouts section of this manual for details. - 5.
+In the same window double-click on 'TPS Calibration' and follow the instructions on the screen. - If your vehicle has two E-Throttles then repeat the above two steps for TPS 2(Main) and TPS 2 (Sub) in E-Throttle 2. - 7.
+Select the 'General' tab in the runtime values section of PCLink (lower part of the screen). - 8.
+Ensure the APS (Main) and APS (Sub) values read 0% when the pedal is released and 100% when fully depressed. - 9.
 Perform a 'Store' by pressing F4.